Appeals court: Trump can't use Pentagon cash for border wall

 Elliot Spagat, The Associated Press

-A divided three-judge panel of the 9th U.S. Circuit Court of Appeals in San Francisco agreed with a lower court ruling that prevented the government from tapping Defence Department counterdrug money to build high-priority sections of wall in Arizona and New Mexico.
+A divided three-judge panel of the 9th U.S. Circuit Court of Appeals in San Francisco agreed with a lower court ruling that prevented the government from tapping Defence Department counterdrug money to build high-priority sections of wall in Arizona, California and New Mexico.

 The decision is a setback for Trump's ambitious plans.
 He ended a 35-day government shutdown in February after Congress gave him far less than he wanted.
 He then declared a national emergency that the White House said would free billions of dollars from the Pentagon.